Censorship of YouTube: Russia

-The video claiming responsibility for the 2010 Moscow Metro bombings, which quickly gained 800,000 views in four days, was removed, along with all videos of Doku Umarov.
+The video claiming responsibility for the 2010 Moscow Metro bombings, which quickly gained 800,000 views in four days, was removed, along with all videos of Dokka Umarov.
 Additionally, it turned out that over 300 videos from the Kavkaz Center were removed for having "inappropriate content."
 Russia was claimed to have pressured YouTube to take such measures.

-On July 28, 2010, a court in the city of Komsomolsk-on-Amur ordered a local ISP to block access to youtube.com, web.archive.org, and several other websites offering books for downloads, citing extremist materials as the reason.
+On July 28, 2010, a court in the city of Komsomolsk-on-Amur ordered a local ISP to block access to YouTube.com, web.archive.org, and several other websites offering books for downloads, citing extremist materials as the reason.
 The order was not enforced and was later reversed.
-YouTube is now available in Russia.

 On September 4, 2017, Roskomnadzor announced their intention to delete a video released by a popular YouTube channel Nemagia in which bloggers Alexey Pskovitin and Mikhail Pecherskiy described unscrupulous business strategies by Tinkoff Bank.

 In February 2019, as a result of a complaint received by Roskomnadzor, YouTube has demanded that the Ukrainian Centre for Journalist Investigations remove a video about Emir-Usein Kuku, a Crimean Tatar 'human rights defender' who has been arrested by Russian authorities in 2016.

 In September 2021, YouTube blocked two German-language channels run by a Russian state-backed media company RT stating they spread misinformation about COVID-19 vaccines.
 In return, Roskomnadzor threatened to block the service in the country or fine Google unless the restrictions are lifted.

 In March 2022, YouTube started showing its users ads with calls to disable Russian railroad communications.
 As a result, Roskomnadzor contacted Google and demanded the company to stop the threats against Russia.
+YouTube also blocks Russian state-funded propaganda channels.

+In mid 2024, users in Russia started experiencing a significant slowdown in video loading speeds from 40% to 70%.
+Alexander Khinshtein, head of the State Duma's Committee on Information Policy, announced on Telegram that the planned "degradation" of YouTube speeds, he also encouraged people to comply with Russian's policy on platform.
+But later, he switch to blame the slowdown on Google's failure to invest in Russian infrastructure, such as its local cache servers.

+From August 1, including YouTube mobile platforms, which was initially not affected by speed drop, is also unable to use due to informally blockade, but with specific browsers (i.e. Domestic-made Yandex browser), high quality videos might still be accessible in Russia.
+On August 8, media interviewed many of the country's users, said YouTube can not function properly without a VPN.
+Google also shut off AdSense to all Russian citizens a week later.

 South Korea

-At the request of the South Korean government, Google removed about 54,000 pieces of content.
-Not only that, but the government-critical videos that are difficult to delete are ruined by making them recommended to the area that has nothing to do with the video.
+On March 9th, 2021 at the request of the South Korean government, Google removed about 54,000 pieces of content.
+Additionally, government-critical videos that are difficult to delete were suppressed by making them recommended to the area that has nothing to do with the video.